School of Education and Human Sciences Code

 - Officers; Parliamentary Rules of Procedures.

 - Presiding Officer.
-The Presiding Officer of the Assembly shall be the Dean or, in the Dean’s absence, a faculty member delegated by the Dean to be the Presiding Officer.
+The Presiding Officer of the Assembly shall be the Dean or, in the Dean’s absence, a faculty member delegated by the Dean.

 - Records